remirobert/Parse-server-example/README.md

 # Parse-server-example 🍕🔥
+This is a demonstration of **Parse-server**, the opensource version.
+With an iOS application 📱.
-Project iOS, with Parse-server to create an example.
-Build for the While42 talk in Shanghai
+Made for my talk in the **While42** group in Shanghai 🇨🇳.

 # Instructions